 Nearby is the evocatively named Valley of the Waters a track passing several waterfalls that provides access to one of the Blue Mountains’ most popular adventure activities – canyoning in the frigid Empress Falls with the experienced local guides of Blue Mountains Adventure Company.
 After your thrilling adventure, relax over coffee and Devonshire tea as you take in distant views at the NPWS-run Conservation Hut.

-Wentworth Falls Lake is a great spot for a family day out with picnic and BBQ facilities, safe swimming, shade and a children’s playground.
+Wentworth Falls Lake is a great spot for a family day out with picnic and BBQ facilities and a children’s playground.
 Created as a water source for steam trains, the lake is now home to native and introduced water birds, crayfish and dragonfly nymphs.
 An easy walking circuit winds around the lake.